 You probably have seen these leaders in action.
 Others gravitate to them – it’s a joy to work with them.
 Research also shows these SEI savvy individuals move quickly up their own career ladders, make more money and are more satisfied because they have demonstrated that they can smoothly lead individuals, teams and entire departments to higher levels of efficiency.
 But how do they do it?

-In this dynamic, interactive course you will learn what social & emotional intelligence (SEI) is and is not, the four core SEI competencies and how to implement these SEI skills in your daily leadership role within your department.
-Real time work scenarios will be used to practice these skills with an emphasis on self-awareness, emotional hijacking, improving empathy and finally building and sustaining solid team communication and collaboration.
+In this dynamic, interactive course you will learn what social & emotional intelligence (SEI) is and is not, the four core SEI competencies and how to implement these SEI skills in your daily leadership role.
+Real time work scenarios will be used to practice these skills with an emphasis on self-awareness, managing one’s own emotions, building strong empathic skills & the art of developing and sustaining relationships throughout your organization..

 Come ready to relax, laugh and learn about yourself and how to become that leader that others truly want to work with and admire.